structural-health/node-rsvg-prebuilt/readme.md

 ## Contributing

 You have a cool idea/feature/pull request?
 Great!
-But please head over to https://github.com/2gis/node-rsvg since all changes should be made there.
 Currently the prebuilt binaries are generated against librsvg 2.40.16 so if you plan to use features, please consider compability with at least this version, so the builds won't fail and i don't have to rebuild gtk ;)